Cluster Aggregated GAN (CAG): A Cluster-Based Hybrid Model for Appliance Pattern Generation

 \subsection{Cluster strategy verification}

 To verify that the heuristic routing used during training pairs each appliance with a suitable clustering strategy, we performed an auxiliary sweep using the full UVIC dataset.
-Each appliance column was segmented into $436$ sample windows, normalized, and mapped to the shape based feature vector defined in Eq.~\ref{eq:kmeans}.
-We then compared two strategies per device: (i) the deterministic continuous split that separates zero and nonzero windows, and (ii) a K Means clustering sweep with $K\in\{2,3,4,5,6,8,10\}$.
-For every $K$ we computed the silhouette score to quantify coherence within clusters versus separation between clusters.
+Each appliance column was segmented into $436$-sample windows, normalized, and mapped to the shape aware feature vector defined in Eq.~\ref{eq:kmeans}.
+We then compared two strategies per device: (i) the deterministic continuous split that separates zero and non-zero windows, and (ii) a K-Means clustering sweep with $K\in\{2,3,4,5,6,8,10\}$.
+For every $K$ we computed the silhouette score to quantify intra-cluster coherence versus inter-cluster separation.
 This experiment replicates the statistics used inside the training loop but evaluates them offline, producing reproducible CSV summaries and per device silhouette curves.

 Table~\ref{tab:cluster-strategy} reports the detected appliance type, the winning strategy, and the best cluster count.
 Every device favored the K-Means path, even those whose sparsity statistics labeled them as continuous.
 Empirically, continuous loads also benefit from clustering because rare transients break the perfect two mode assumption behind the zero/non-zero split.
-High sparsity appliances such as LCD screens and printers preferred larger $K$ values from 6 to 10 with silhouettes above $0.8$, while continuously operating equipment such as desktops and servers peaked at $K=2$.
-The low yet positive silhouette score for the aggregate channel indicates that this channel remains more heterogeneous than individual appliances, thus requiring careful handling by clustered GANs.
-These results justify using the clustered branch for all appliances while keeping the continuous and intermittent labels to decide generator architecture and reconstruction logic.
+High sparsity appliances such as LCD screens and printers preferred larger $K$ (6 to 10) with silhouettes above $0.8$, while always on equipment such as desktops and servers peaked at $K=2$.
+The low, yet positive, silhouette score for the aggregate ``all'' column indicates that this channel remains more heterogeneous than individual appliances, thus requiring careful handling by clustered GANs.
+These results justify using the clustered branch for all appliances while keeping the continuous/intermittent labels to decide generator architecture and reconstruction logic.